Last Updated January, 2021

 Are you planning to visit Prague and thinking to try some traditional Prague food?
 Have you been already to the capital of the Czech Republic but were not sure what to choose at the restaurant?
 I would love to introduce you to local cuisine and show you exactly what to eat in Prague.

-Once you know the names for Czech dishes, it will become easier to read the menu and place an order.
+Once you know the names of Czech dishes, it will become easier to read the menu and place an order.
 And of course, get a taste of authentic Czech food.

 So here it is, an introduction and description of traditional Czech food to eat in Prague.
 Either it’s your first or twenty-first visit.